 - Skip the pecan and cinnamon sugar topping, those can be added right before baking.

-- Lay a sheet of plastic wrap or aluminum foil directly on top of the souffle in the dish, then wrap tightly and in many layers over the top rim and around the baking dish or the container.
+- Lay a sheet of plastic wrap directly on top of the souffle in the dish, then wrap tightly and in many layers over the top rim and around the baking dish or the container.

 - Freeze for up to 3 months for best results.